developer-shubham101/ai_engineer/ai_backend/docs/real_world_projects.md

-Great — here is a **clean, practical, enterprise-ready list of ML projects** that organizations implement.
-This list is crafted specifically for a **senior full-stack engineer** moving toward AI/ML, so every project:

-✔ solves a real business problem
-✔ can be implemented in phases
-✔ fits small → large company needs
-✔ is achievable using Python, FastAPI, and your current skillset ✔ does **NOT** require LLMs or RAG (unless you want that version) ✔ reflects what real companies deploy into production

-I'll categorize them by domain + cross-domain, and also mark:

-* **Business value**
-* **Difficulty**
-* **Tech stack**
-* **Team needed**
-* **Extensions for growth**

----

 # 🎯 **Section 1 — Cross-Industry ML Projects (Applicable to ANY Company)**

 These are the **most commonly implemented ML projects** in enterprise SaaS, product companies, internal tools, and service-based orgs.